joegarb/wordpress-terraform/staging/README.md

 ### Create environment

-Optionally create a `terraform.tfvars` file within the folder where you will run `terraform apply` to override any values from variables.tf, similar to the following:
+Create a `terraform.tfvars` file within the folder where you will run `terraform apply` to override any values from variables.tf, like:
 ```
-key_name      = "my_key"
-instance_type = "t3a.nano"
+site_domain = "example.com"
 ```

 Then,